sabeDev/guacamole/readme.md

 # Guacamole notes and workflow
 1. Create the script
+2. Create the folder
+3. Copy result from script into folder
-2. Create your env file
+4. Create your env file and associated password
-3. Docker compose
+5. Docker compose

 # Create the script first using:
 - create the DB script: